wothke/webpsx/README.md

 'built' sub-folder!)
 The content of the "htdocs" can be tested by first copying it into some document folder of a web server.

 ## Depencencies

+The current version requires version 1.02 (older versions will not support WebAssembly) of my https://github.com/wothke/webaudio-player.

 This plugin requires an original PlayStation2 BIOS image - which is NOT bundled here due to copyright concerns (When installing the plugin on your own computer you can easily configure the index.html page to